-I’ve practiced Somatics with Martha Peterson and Tai chi chuan in Rotterdam and attended workshops with Simon Low, Max Strom, Sarah Powers, Lizzy Lasater and Susi Hately and others and at Thai Dee and Thai Hand.
+I’ve practiced Somatics, contact impro dance, Tai chi chuan, tantra and attended yoga workshops with Simon Low, Max Strom, Sarah Powers, Lizzy Lasater and Susi Hately and others and massage at Thai Dee and Thai Hand.

 Vyana is one of the vayu’s (inner winds/lifeforces), which spreads out through the whole body and connects and nourishes the other 4 vayu’s; prana, apana, samana and udana.
 Vyana vayu brings strength and moderates movement from the center outwards, creating harmony.